Approval Process for New Learning Technologies

 Please note, ASC ODE is not responsible for setting or enforcing policy around software use.
 We offer support navigating the various required vetting processes to all instructors, as well as to the faculty and staff serving on College of Arts and Sciences Curriculum Committee responsible for curricular approvals.
 Our goal is to help prevent unwitting misuse or misunderstanding by providing insight, perspective, and guidance on the various learning technologies available.

-This article summarizes the various, required steps a tool needs to go through to be considered vetted.
+This article summarizes the required steps a tool needs to go through to be considered vetted.

 Review Process